Leading the Fight to Control Banana Diseases in Mozambique and Beyond

 In the south of Mozambique, BBTV was detected in the Gaza province on two separate farms in 2016.
 Since then, it has spread to other locations, raising alarm that the disease could be eventually affect all farms in the south.

 BBTV affects the “bunchy” top leaves of a banana plant, a clear symptom of affected banana plants, which rarely produce bananas or produce stunted bunches.
-This virus can be transmitted through infected plant suckers and banana aphids.
-Regular inspection of banana plants for symptoms is important to ensure timely detection of the virus.
-Infected plants should be destroyed by injecting a pesticide solution into the banana plant that attracts and kills the aphids.

 Thus far, 1,500 hectares of bananas have been lost to Panama Disease.
 However, Mozambique still has many commercial banana growers across the country who together use around 4,000 hectares of land for banana production.
 Moreover, if the spread of BBTV continues, the disease could affect all of the commercial banana farms in the Maputo province, which employ 4,500 workers and exports $30-$40 million per year.